AssemblyAI-Community/MinImagen/README.md

 <br/>

-## Usage - Package Only
+## Usage - Package

-A minimal usage:
+A minimal training script using the `minimagen` package is shown below.
+See [`train.py`](https://github.com/AssemblyAI-Examples/MinImagen/blob/main/train.py) for a more built-up version of the below code.

 ```python
 import os
 from datetime import datetime